Discover the benefits of reaching out to licensed insolvency practitioners as a creditor who is owed money.

 Once appointed, an experienced insolvency practitioner will have a deep understanding of what to look for to help you get back any monies that you are owed.
 They will most likely begin by looking through records for any discrepancies.

+Essentially, if a director has knowingly been trading whilst insolvent, there is a chance to increase distributions through involving their own personal finances.
 This is because if a director can be found to have continued ordering stock, or continued to use stock, whilst knowingly insolvent and could not afford to pay, they can be found personally liable.

-How McAlister & Co can help
+How licensed insolvency practitioners McAlister & Co can help

 If you are a director with an insolvent client and are owed money, the general rule of thumb is that the more you put in, the more you will get out.